pdemutti/spotippos-frontend/README.md

     $ gulp

+## Run
+   To run the server:

+    $ npm start
+   Note: if you have `nodemon` installed in your system you can simply run:

+	$ nodemon
+  To access, enter on localhost (or any of the configured hosts) at port 3001.

 ##  Template engine

 > **Handlebars:** provides the power necessary to build semantic templates with a logic-less templating engine that dynamically generates your HTML page.